Norman Baillie-Stewart: German collaboration

 It has been speculated that it was Baillie-Stewart who made the broadcast that led the pseudonymous Daily Express radio critic Jonah Barrington to coin the term "Haw-Haw".
 The nickname possibly referenced Baillie-Stewart's exaggeratedly aristocratic way of speaking, but Wolf Mittler is usually considered a more likely candidate.
 When William Joyce later became the most prominent Nazi propaganda broadcaster, Barrington appended the title and named Joyce "Lord Haw-Haw" since the true identity of the broadcaster was then unknown.
 Another nickname possibly applied to Baillie-Stewart was "Sinister Sam".

-By the end of September 1939, it had been clear to the radio authorities that Joyce, originally Baillie-Stewart's backup man, was more effective.
-Baillie-Stewart, who had gradually become disenchanted with the material that he had to broadcast, was dismissed in December 1939, shortly after his last radio broadcast.
+By the end of September 1939, it had been clear to the radio authorities that Joyce, originally Baillie-Stewart's backup man, was a more effective broadcaster.
+Baillie-Stewart had also become gradually disenchanted with the material that he was given to broadcast; his last radio broadcast was in December 1939 and he was dismissed shortly after.
 He continued to work in Berlin as a translator for the German Foreign Ministry and lectured in English at Berlin University.
 In early 1940, he acquired German citizenship.

 In early 1942, Baillie-Stewart made a brief return to radio under the alias of "Lancer".
 He made several broadcasts for both the Reichsrundfunk and Radio Luxembourg.
 He spent much time avoiding the more blatant propaganda material he was asked to present.
 He translated to English the words of "Lili Marleen", which were sung by Lale Andersen as a form of propaganda towards Allied soldiers but then taken up strongly by the Allies themselves.

-In 1944, Baillie-Stewart had himself sent to Vienna for medical treatment, where he was arrested in 1945 in Altaussee, while he was wearing "chamois leather shorts, embroidered braces and a forester's jacket", and was sent to Britain to face charges of high treason.
+In 1944, Baillie-Stewart had himself sent to Vienna for medical treatment, where he was arrested in 1945 in Altaussee, while he was wearing "chamois leather shorts, embroidered braces and a forester's jacket", and was sent back to Britain to face charges of high treason.

 Postwar

 Baillie-Stewart avoided execution only because the Attorney-General, Hartley Shawcross, did not think he could successfully try him on charges of high treason since he had German citizenship and instead decided to try him on the lesser charge of "committing an act likely to assist the enemy".
 The Security Service (MI5) reportedly lobbied for him to be sent to the Soviet occupation zone of Germany, where there would be no "namby-pamby legal hair-splitting".

-The depositions from his trial are available in the British National Archives under reference CRIM 1/1750.
+In January 1946, Baillie-Stewart was charged under the 1939 Defence Regulations with aiding the enemy; he pleaded guilty and was sentenced to five years in prison.
+He was released from HM Prison Parkhurst in May 1949.
+He moved to Ireland, where he lived under the pseudonyms of James Scott and Patrick Stuart.